-Here is what you should know about the Hong Kong Children’s Hospital.
-This is Hong Kong’s very first children hospital and its opening on the 18 December 2018 marked an important step in Hong Kong’s healthcare development.
+Have you heard about Hong Kong Children’s Hospital?
+It is Hong Kong’s brand new children hospital and its opening on 18 December 2018 marked an important step in Hong Kong’s healthcare development.

 The decision to build the Hong Kong Children’s Hospital was made in 2007 with the goal of improving the expertise in pediatric treatments.
 It was not until 2013 when the Finance Committee of the Legislative Council finally approved the funding that the Government decided to build the hospital in the Kai Tak Development area in Kowloon Bay.

-The entire facilities were completed in 2017.
+The entire facility was completed in 2017.
 The hospital is scheduled to open by phases starting from December 2018.

 The Hong Kong Children’s Hospital is an inclusive specialized medical center.
 Its services range from clinical consultations and pediatric surgery to rehabilitation and psychological care.

 It is important to note that this new hospital doesn’t include any Accident & Emergency services.
 All appointments must be made in advance and upon a doctor referral.

 Inpatient services are scheduled to start in phases from 2019.